NB-NutBoi/NB-NutBoi/README.md

 Hi!
 I'm NutBoi.
 (Long story, Nut as in peanut. dont be weird.)<br>
 if you have found this page, it means you are interested in me or what i do, if so, please note:

--
+- I've been coding for around 10 years as of writing (since 2015)
+- I am proficient in C++, C#, Java, AngelScript, Haxe, And somewhat C by extension, but i'm capable and willing of learning any other.
 - I have no idea what i'm doing please send help.
 - P.S.
-Specifically Psychological help.
+Specifically, Psychological help.
 - Donuts are overrated.
 - HPL2 Hates all.
 No exceptions.